JeremyHudson43/HudsonRepo/README.md

 This project was designed as part of a group project, but the code I wrote is clearly labeled at the top of each Java file.
 A more detailed description can be found under docs inside the Library Management System folder.

-## JavaFX

-``Network Simulator`` - Simulates the transmission of a packet across a network.
-Currently implements a fully functioning TCP packet with complete checksum calculation.

  ## SQL / PHP
 ``Sample Company Database`` - Simulates a simple company database implementing SQL and using PHP as a backend.
 Feel free to add and edit values yourself.